Machine Gun Kelly (musician): 2016–2019: Bloom, feud with Eminem and Hotel Diablo

-2020–present: Tickets to My Downfall and Mainstream Sellout
+2020–2023: Tickets to My Downfall and Mainstream Sellout

-On January 14, 2020, Baker announced the title of the project as Tickets to My Downfall, and that it would be released on September 25, 2020.
+On January 14, 2020, Baker announced the title of his project Tickets to My Downfall, which would be released on September 25, 2020.
 On March 17, 2020, he released the song "Bullets with Names", featuring Young Thug, RJMrLA and Lil Duke, a rap track not associated with the album.
 During the COVID-19 lockdowns, Baker began to release daily recordings, covers, and collaborations as part of his #LockdownSessions series.
 Releases included covers of "Misery Business" by Paramore (with Travis Barker), "Champagne Supernova" by Oasis (with Yungblud), and a remix of "My House" by PVRIS.
 Some tracks were later re-released on special editions of Tickets to My Downfall.
 Tickets to My Downfalls first single "Bloody Valentine" was released on May 1, 2020, followed by "Concert for Aliens" on August 5 and "My Ex's Best Friend" featuring Blackbear on August 7.

 In August 2020, Baker opened his own coffee house called 27 Club Coffee in his hometown of Cleveland, Ohio.
-On September 29, 2020, a music video was released for the Tickets to my Downfall song "Drunk Face", directed by Mod Sun, which was followed on October 22, 2020, by a music video for "Forget Me Too".
+On September 29, 2020, a music video was released for the Tickets to My Downfall song "Drunk Face", directed by Mod Sun, which was followed on October 22, 2020, by a music video for "Forget Me Too".
 Throughout October 2020, the four episodes of Halloween in Hell, a fictionalised musical horror podcast that Baker created and starred in, were released.
 The series also starred Iann Dior, 24kGoldn, Dana Dentata, Phem and Tommy Lee.
-The podcast was accompanied by the album Audio Up presents: Original Music from Halloween In Hell a soundtrack performed collaboratively by all the actors involved, and written and composed by Jared Gutstadt.
+The podcast was accompanied by the album Audio Up presents: Original Music from Halloween In Hell, a soundtrack performed collaboratively by all the actors involved, and written and composed by Jared Gutstadt.
 Baker directed the music video for Mod Sun's song "Karma", which was released on November 12, 2020.